Recycle Florida Today Environmental Sustainability

 Recycle Florida Today, Inc. would like to recognize those with outstanding programs in the business of recycling.
 The R.F.T.E.S. award displays outstanding programs and/or businesses in the field of recycling and environmental sustainability.
 Pursuing significantly increased awareness and the ability to motivate others to maximize their recycling, composting, grass-roots efforts, waste reduction, sustainability efforts and improving their recycling rates through education, outreach and by example.

-Click each link to review the individual programs below and then vote for your favorite that you feel is deserving of a 2017 Recycle Florida Today Environmental Sustainability Award – R.F.T.E.S.
+Click each link to review the individual programs below and then vote for your favorite in each category that you feel is deserving of a 2016 Recycle Florida Today Environmental Sustainability Award – R.F.T.E.S.